-A readmit applicant is defined as any applicant who has previously completed any amount of coursework at Capitol Technology University, has not attended Capitol Technology University in at least one full academic year and wants to resume study.
-Students who were at any time in violation of the university's academic, financial or disciplinary regulations may be denied readmission.
+A readmit applicant is defined as any applicant who has previously completed any amount of coursework at Capitol College, has not attended Capitol College in at least one full academic year and wants to resume study.
+Students who were at any time in violation of the college's academic, financial or disciplinary regulations may be denied readmission.
 Readmitted students may be required to submit or resubmit required documents, such as official transcripts.
-Readmitted students will enter Capitol Technology University's degree program under the current graduation requirements and will be subject to current policies and procedures.
+Readmitted students will enter Capitol College's degree program under the current graduation requirements and will be subject to current policies and procedures.
 A course audit will be completed to determine what coursework must be fulfilled for graduation.
 Readmission is contingent upon an application for admission, which may be obtained from the Office of Admissions or online, and review by the admissions staff.